cagov/design-system/components/menu/readme.md

 ## CSS variables

-The following [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are used in this component
+The following [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are used in this component:

 - `--gray-300`
 - `--primary-dark-color`